efschu/freenas_network_limit/README.md

 # freenas_network_limit

-this scripts are used by cronjob and limiting network usage for cifs in this case, you can simply edit the bandwidth limit and ports to your usecase
+these scripts are used by cronjob and limiting network usage for cifs in this case, you can simply edit the bandwidth limit and ports to your usecase

 example cron configuration:
 ```